mckunkel/clas12docs/OfflineSoftware/source/reconstruction/introduction.rst

 =====================

 To view kinematics of reconstructed event one could use the standard tool for kinematics monitoring.
-It displays plots for vaious final states inclusing double pion production and DVCS (more channels will be added).
+It displays plots for various final states including double pion production and DVCS (more channels will be added).
 To run kinematics monitoring tool use: